csuonereal/django-recipe-app/README.md

 ### Differences between docker-compose up and docker-compose run
 - **`docker-compose up`**: Used to start and run the entire multi-container application as defined in the docker-compose.yml file.
 - **`docker-compose run`**: Used to run a one-off command on a specified service.
+- **`docker-compose down`**: Used to stop and remove all containers defined in the docker-compose.yml file.

 ### Running Commands with Docker Compose